How To Knit Seed Stitch

 This stitch is commonly used in scarf patterns and hats.

-Seed stitch vs moss stitch – is there a difference?
+Seed stitch vs Moss stitch – is there a difference?

 If you have a British pattern then seed stitch and moss stitch are the same.